ibm-cloud-docs/blockchain/howto/ibp-console-join-network.md

 This three-part tutorial series takes you through the process of creating and interconnecting a relatively simple, multi-node {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network by using the console and leveraging your Kubernetes deployment.

-* [Build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) guides you through the process of hosting a network by creating an orderer and peer.
+* [Building a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) guides you through the process of hosting a network by creating an orderer and peer.
-* [Join a network tutorial](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to a channel.
+* [Joining a network tutorial](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to a channel.
-* [Deploy a smart contract on the network](/docs/services/blockchain/howto/ibp-console-smart-contracts.html#ibp-console-smart-contracts) provides information on how to write a smart contract and deploy it on your network.
+* [Deploying a smart contract on the network tutorial](/docs/services/blockchain/howto/ibp-console-smart-contracts.html#ibp-console-smart-contracts) provides information on how to write a smart contract and deploy it on your network.

 You can use the steps in these tutorials to build a network with multiple organizations in one cluster for the purposes of development and testing.
-Use the **Build a network** tutorial if you want to found a blockchain consortium.
-Use the **Join a network** tutorial to connect a peer to the network.
+Use the **Building a network** tutorial if you want to found a blockchain consortium.
+Use the **Joining a network** tutorial to connect a peer to the network.
 Following the tutorials with different consortium members allows you to create a truly **distributed** blockchain network.

 This tutorial is meant to show how to join a peer to an **existing** network.
 It presumes an orderer, that hosts the network, already exists in your cluster or on another {{site.data.keyword.blockchainfull_notm}} Platform cluster.
-If you don't have an existing network to join, visit the [Build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) tutorial to learn how to create one.
-The **Join a network** tutorial takes you through the steps to create the following `Org2` blockchain components, highlighted in the blue box:
+If you don't have an existing network to join, visit the [Building a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) to learn how to create one.
+The **Joining a network** tutorial takes you through the steps to create the following `Org2` blockchain components, highlighted in the blue box:
 ![Join network structure](../images/ib2-join-network.png "Join network structure")
 *Figure 1.
 Join network structure*
-Perform the steps in the **Join a network** tutorial to create the following components and complete the following actions:
+Perform the steps in the **Joining a network** tutorial to create the following components and complete the following actions:

 * **One peer organization** `Org2`
   Create the Org2 Membership Services Provider (MSP) definition which defines the organization `Org2`.